RezaGholamzad/Java-Concurrency/out/production/Java Concurrency/readme/javaConcurrencyUtilities/10_DelayQueue.md

 Even though unexpired elements cannot be removed using take() or poll(), they are otherwise treated as normal elements in the queue i.e. size() method returns the count of both expired and unexpired elements.

+This queue does not permit null elements because their delay cannot be determined.